 And, it means that you must be networked into sources of knowledge and experience that dramatically enhance you own.
 It’s the only way to minimize blind spots as you address the client’s current challenges and provide a valid vision for the future.

-A final sub-rule: learn to do it online.
+A final sub-rule: Learn to do it really well online.

 Facing the Future of Consulting